Vovan-VE/supaplex-levels-editor/README.md

 [sple.me][sple.me] is **Supaplex Levels Editor** in browser.
 Inspired by [Supaplex.Online][spo] and its community.

-My previous editor (Winplex Collection Editor) is stuck in far 2010 on Windows.
+My previous editor (Winplex Collection Editor — WpColEd) is stuck in far 2010 on Windows.
 Its source code was lost somewhere in 2016 or about that with HDD failure.
 And so, here it is: yet another Supaplex levels editor!

 > **SpLE** is under development still.
 Feel free to report bugs, suggest
 > enhancements and correct grammar mistakes.